bignellrp/awscloudformation/README.md

 vpc2instanceprivate=`aws cloudformation describe-stacks --stack-name vpc-tgw-lambda --output text | awk '/Test2InstancesPrivateIp/ {print $3}'`
 ssh -oStrictHostKeyChecking=no -i ~/.ssh/my-key.pem ec2-user@$vpc1instancepublic ping -c 4 $vpc2instanceprivate
 ```

+Note: The uploaded lambda package remains in s3 after the stack is deleted.
+You will need to tidy this up to avoid unwanted s3 costs.
+Note: The CloudWatch logs also remain after the stack is deleted.
+You will need to tidy this up to avoid unwanted CloudWatch costs.